neuroallyai/cookiecutter-neuroally-ai/README.md

 ### Learning Roadmap Integration

-TODO: Briefly describe that connection here if this project is part of a structured learning path or showcases specific skills from the NeuroAlly.AI GenAI Learning Roadmap.
+TODO: Could you describe that connection here if this project is part of a structured learning path or showcases specific skills from the NeuroAlly.AI GenAI Learning Roadmap?
 You can link to the roadmap document if it's public.

 ## 🤝 Contributing